rxchit/Barebone-OS-rasPi3/README.md

 make setup        #Run to create this structure.
 ```

-To will compile, assemble, and link the code into `sysroot/kernel8.img`
+To compile, assemble, and link the code into `sysroot/kernel8.img`

 ```bash
 make